 - It does not accurately reflect the full picture of your investment history.
 This is because it does not factor in the time period of your initial investment nor any subsequent deposits.

-For Example, suppose you had invested $10,000 on January the 1st, and at the end of the year you saw that your portfolio was worth $10,500.
+For example, suppose you had invested $10,000 on January 1st, and at the end of the year you saw that your portfolio was worth $10,500.
 You can accurately say that you have made 5% return during this calendar year.
-However, if for example you had deposited an additional $7000 shortly before the end of the year, then if you were to calculate the simple return, you would see that the return was 2.94%.
+However, if you had deposited an additional $7,000 shortly before the end of the year and calculated the simple return, you would see that the return was 2.94%.
 Simple return = Earnings ÷ Net Deposits = $500 ÷ $17,000 = 0.0294 2.94%

-- If you decide to withdraw the entire amount, hopefully not because you are reacting to market fluctuations, your simply return will be negative.
+- If you decide to withdraw the entire amount, hopefully not because you are reacting to market fluctuations, your simple return will be negative.

 Let’s say you had the following in your account: